 HVI technology enables you to program one or more instruments to execute time-deterministic sequences of operations with precise synchronization.
 It achieves this by deploying a code executable onto the hardware of each instrument.
-This executes on an HVI Engine, an IP block. or processor, integrated into the instrument.
+This executes on an HVI Engine, which is an IP block that is integrated into the instrument.
 The code executes on these Engines in parallel, across multiple instruments.

-The new user-defined hardware operation of the group of instruments is called a Hard Virtual Instrument or just HVI.
+The user-defined hardware operation of a group of instruments is called a Hard Virtual Instrument or just HVI.
 The sequences of operations or instructions executed by the HVI engines are called HVI Sequences.
 The operations and instructions that make up sequences are known as HVI Statements.

-When creating an HVI, you can include any instrument with HVI support.
-The Keysight M3xxxA family of PXI instruments is one product family with HVI support.
-This user manual includes code examples from the SD1/M3xxxA API.
-These snippets complement the code examples that explain functionality of the HVI API.
+When creating an HVI, you can include any instrument that has HVI support.
+For example, the Keysight M3xxxA family of PXI instruments is one product family with HVI support, the M5302A instrument also has HVI support.
+This User Manual includes code examples of the HVI Instrument-specific API that complement the code examples that explain the functionality of the HVI-native API.